 Providers#

-We support several LLM providers, including OpenAI, Anthropic, OpenRouter, Deepseek, Azure, and any OpenAI-compatible server (e.g. ollama
+We support LLMs from several providers, including OpenAI, Anthropic, OpenRouter, Deepseek, Azure, and any OpenAI-compatible server (e.g. ollama

 , llama-cpp-python